 Call 911 right away if you have:

-Shortness of breath that is not relieved by your quick-relief medication.
+Shortness of breath that is not relieved by your quick-relief medicine

-Trouble walking and talking because of shortness of breath.
+Trouble walking or talking because of shortness of breath

-Peak flow readings less than 50 percent of your personal best.
+If you monitor symptoms with a peak flow meter, readings less than 50% of your personal best